JonThomas/AdventOfCode2025/Readme.md

 # Running tests
 1. Run `dotnet test` on the command line

+# Running CPU intensive puzzles
+1. Run `dotnet build -c Release` on the command line, and start the applicaition from the bin\Release\net10.0\ folder.
+This will speed up the execution several times.

 # Overview and progress
 Day1: [src/Day01Part1.cs](src/Day01Part1.cs) ⭐ [src/Day01Part2.cs](src/Day01Part2.cs) ⭐